MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/holds/litigation-hold-mailbox-not-turn-into-inactive.md

 1. [Reassign a license to the user](/microsoft-365/admin/manage/assign-licenses-to-users#use-the-active-users-page-to-assign-or-unassign-licenses) to resolve the error.

-2. If the cloud user account is synced from on-premises, delete or turn off sync.
+2. If the cloud user account is synced from on-premises, delete the on-premises account or turn off sync.

 3. If the user account was created directly in the cloud: